sensei100/classroom-library/notes.md

 It will need 2 database tables, students and books

 Students have many books
-columns for name, datestamp for when they checked out the book
+columns for name, date checked out

 Books belong to a student
-columns for title, author, genre, datestamp for when it was checked out?
+columns for title, author, genre, student id

 Book:
 Index page: Shows a list of books in the classroom library